BradyAJohnston/biochemr/README.md

 -   [ ] qPCR Experimental Analysis
 -   [ ] Replotting of FPLC / HPLC Traces for *aesthetic* and informative
     chromatograms.
+-   [ ] Creating and estimating unkowns from standard curves.